- Latin America

 For most looking to teach English abroad in Asia, traditional markets like Japan and China come to mind, but if you’re looking to teach English abroad in a tropical island setting in Southeast Asia, than perhaps Indonesia fits the bill.
 Spread over more than 17,000 islands laden with lush volcanic mountains and palm tree-lined beaches, Indonesia is home to the world’s fourth largest population and a growing economy that is creating huge demand for English teachers.
 English teachers receive excellent salaries that allow them to save money for extra travel, and many of the western-owned language schools also provide benefits like flight and housing allowances.

 Want to teach English abroad in a Mediterranean nation with 5,000 years of history and some of the most beautiful beaches in the world?
 Turkey boasts one of the largest job markets in the world for English language teachers abroad.
-This trend appears that it will continue as the Turkish government recently announced plans to employ up to 40,000 new English teachers in the next five years.
 English teachers in Turkey can find teaching opportunities year round, and interviews are conducted in advance over the phone and via email as well as locally in Turkey.
 Americans and other non-EU citizens typically find it much easier to get a work visa in Turkey than in many other European countries, and some schools provide housing and/or flight allowances.